 - marker (permanent if writing directly on the “pins”)

 To make our apple bowling pins we taped apple cut outs to plastic bottles and filled them with a little bit of water.
 At first we filled them all the way up but it was too difficult for my 3 year old so we ended up dumping most of the water out.
 You could use them empty, but they were so light it was an automatic strike when either of the big kids hit any of the pins.

 I had my oldest number the pins for extra number recognition practice, but the numbers didn’t matter for scoring.
 They each rolled an apple and counted how many pins were down before rolling the second one.
 We would then practice “counting on” from the first number.
 Since we only had 6 pins we also practiced counting on while totaling our scores each round.

-Apple bowling was a lot of fun and great counting practice!
+Apple bowling was a lot of fun and great math counting game for kids!
 The kids played over and over again until the apples were too soft to roll anymore.

-Fall Leaf Number Movement Game from Toddler Approved (who is joining in this week!)
+- Fall Leaf Number Movement Game from Toddler Approved

 - Counting Game from The Pleasantest Thing

 - Our Move & Learn Pinterest Board!